shubhamgosain/golang-rest-api/README.md

 Add Record    :

-    $ curl -X POST -d '{"username":"Master Gogo","meal":"dinner","date":"2019-08-12"}' http://localhost:8082/orders
+    $ curl -X POST -d '{"username":"slasher","meal":"dinner","date":"2019-08-12"}' http://localhost:8082/orders

 DELETE Record :

-    $ curl -X DELETE -d '{"username":"Master Gogo","meal":"dinner","date":"2019-08-12"}' http://localhost:8082/orders
+    $ curl -X DELETE -d '{"username":"slasher","meal":"dinner","date":"2019-08-12"}' http://localhost:8082/orders

 # Start Application

-You can start this application either with manual go commands which will require a golang installation on your system along with a postgre database.
+You can start the application either manually which will require a golang installation on your system along with a postgres database.

 Or

-You can pull the docker image from docker hub and start the container where everything will be pre cooked.
+You can run the docker image.

 https://hub.docker.com/r/shubham1962/golang-rest-api

 # Run Manually
-Clone the project repository.
-If its not cloned in your gopath then set a gopath for the repo folder.
+Clone the repository.
+If its not cloned in your GOPATH then set it for the repo folder.

-Install postgres and import the database dump provided under db/orders.sql in 2 different databases.
-One for application and one for test cases.
+Install postgresql and import database dump provided under db/orders.sql.

-Update configs user config/ accordingly with the credentials.
+Update config under /config accordingly with the credentials.

 Run test cases :